reimagined/resolve/packages/resolve-redux/README.md

 ### `createActions`

-  Generates Redux actions using a reSolve aggregate.
-This function uses the reSolve's [`sendCommandRequest`](#sendcommandrequest) action to pass a command from Redux to the server side.
-Generated actions are named as an aggregate's commands.
-This function takes two arguments:
+  Generates [Redux actions](https://redux.js.org/basics/actions) using a reSolve aggregate.
+This function uses [`sendCommandRequest`](#sendcommandrequest) to pass a command from Redux to the server side.
+The generated actions are named after the aggregate commands.
+Arguments:

   * `aggregate` -  reSolve aggregate
   * `extendActions` - actions to extend or redefine resulting actions

-### `action creators`
+### Action Creators

   * #### `sendCommandRequest`
     Request sending command to the server side.
 It takes the object with the following required arguments: